ishaangulati8/programming-languages-project1/Part2B/readme.md

 ```

 The `cancel` key in the above json object is an array containing stock symbol(s) for which trade is to be cancelled.
-We can cancel trades of more than one stock at a time.
+We can cancel trade for more than one stock at a time.

 ## SQL Statement:
-For cancelling the trade of the stocks `updated` statement is being used and `CancelledAt` is set to the current time using `now()` sql(postgresql) function.
+For cancelling the trade of the stocks `update` statement is being used and `CancelledAt` is set to the current time using `now()` sql(postgresql) function.
+It is assumed that there will a `CancelledAt` column in the database table which will be only populated when the trade has been cancelled.
+This would help us in keeping track when the trade was cancelled and for which stocks it was cancelled.

 ## Running the program:
 The program can be run using makefile.
-You need to change your directory to Part-2 using `cd Part-2`.
+You need to change your directory to Part2A using `cd Part2A`.
 To run the program please use `make json=JSONFILENAME.json run`.
+The run command would first delete the existing `.json` and `.sql` present in current directory, then execute the program and produce the output into corresponding `JSONFILENAME.sql` and `JSONFILENAME.dsl` files.